rettersoft/rettersoft.github.io/docs/Developer Console/Project Detail Screen/Class Editor/Class Tester/Calling Methods/Method Response/Logs.md

   if (mail == null)
   {
-    console.log("Mail is empty!"); // We can see if the mail is unregistered mail = "default@mail.com"
+    console.log("Mail is empty!") // We can see if the mail is unregistered mail = "default@mail.com"
   }

-  console.log(mail); // prints the mail
+  console.log(mail) // prints the mail

   data.response = {
     statusCode: 200,